Advanced steel processing technologies and machinery

-While the new technology and machinery provides a huge range of benefits to large scale construction projects, it can also be used for more boutique and architectural work and design.
+While the new technology and machinery provide a huge range of benefits to large-scale construction projects, it can also be used for more boutique and architectural work and design.

 The same visual imaging and scanning technologies can be used to draft and model architectural and boutique jobs, cutting and shaping steel structures with a precision that cannot be matched through human labour alone.